digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

 for this can be found in the implementation for generic instruments.
 There are, however, advantages to separating this logic out into rule contracts:

 * Keeping lifecycle rules in a different package from your instruments allows you to independently upgrade or patch them without affecting your live instruments.
 * Having separate rules allows to change the lifecycle properties of an instrument dynamically at runtime.
 For example, an instrument can initially be created without support for doing asset distributions.
 Then, at a later point the issuer might decide to start paying dividends.
-They can now simply add a distribution rule to the running system to enables this new lifecycle event for their instrument without affecting the actual live instrument itself (or any holdings on it).
+They can now simply add a distribution rule to the running system to enable this new lifecycle event for their instrument without affecting the actual live instrument itself (or any holdings on it).

 Summary
 *******